 - I have a baking steel in my oven, which I heat it for an hour.
 You can bake when the oven says it’s hot enough.

 - When the oven is hot, boil a kettle of water.

 - Then grab the baguette pan from the fridge and sprinkle the top of the baguettes with rice flour.

-- Score the baguettes with 3 long, slightly overlapping scores and grab the pan and add it to the hot oven.
+- Score the baguettes with three long, slightly overlapping scores, grab the pan and add it to the hot oven.

 - Pour the kettle of boiling water into the pan at the bottom and quickly close the oven.

 - Bake for 8 minutes and then oven the oven and remove the steaming pan.